kathlandgren/SWAMPE/docs/source/index.rst

 SWAMPE is a 2D shallow-water general circulation model designed for simulating exoplanet atmospheres.
-SWAMPE is a fully in Python implementation of a spectral algorithm described in Hack and Jakob (1992) and previously available only in Fortran.
+SWAMPE is a fully in Python implementation of a spectral algorithm described in `Hack and Jakob (1992) <"https://opensky.ucar.edu/islandora/object/technotes:112">`_ and previously available only in Fortran.

 SWAMPE's features currently include: